rootstrap/tech-guides/python/cookiecutter-django.md

 ## Install pipenv
 The recommendation from Rootstrap is that you use [`pipenv`](https://github.com/pypa/pipenv) to manage the development environment dependencies.

-To install the package globally, just run `$ pip3 install pipenv`.
+To install the package globally, just run `$ pip3 install pipenv`

 ## Install dependencies
 In order to use pipenv and avoid confusions we are going to generate a Pipfile with the existing requirements and then remove all "requirements.txt" type of files.

 1. Install the main dependencies: `$ pipenv install -r requirements/production.txt`
 2. Open `requirements/local.txt` and delete the first line: `-r base.txt`.
 This will prevent the duplication of all base dependencies under `[dev-packages]` in the Pipfile.
-3. Install dev dependencies: `$ pipenv install -r requirements/local.txt --dev`.
+3. Install dev dependencies: `$ pipenv install -r requirements/local.txt --dev`
 4. Delete the following files and folder:
   - `requirements.txt` from the root folder of the project.
   - `requirements/base.txt`, `requirements/local.txt`, `requirements/production.txt` and the `requirements` folder.